nashville-software-school/server-side-python-curriculum/book-2-django/chapters/DD_DJANGO_ORM.md

 The Django framework comes with a built-in tool that allows you to interact with your database without the need for SQL.
 Most modern application frameworks come with a tool like this.
 It's called an Object Relational Mapper - or ORM for short.

-The Djano ORM has many powerful features, but we're going to start with the fundamentals - basic CRUD.
+The Django ORM has many powerful features, but we're going to start with the fundamentals - basic CRUD.

 * Selecting all rows from a table
 * Selecting a single row from a table